opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.phase(x, y[, angle[, angleInDegrees]]) -> angle

-    :param x: Source floating-point array of x-coordinates of 2D vectors.
+    :param x: input floating-point array of x-coordinates of 2D vectors.

-    :param y: Source array of y-coordinates of 2D vectors.
-It must have the same size and the same type as  ``x``  .
+    :param y: input array of y-coordinates of 2D vectors; it must have the same size and the same type as ``x``.

-    :param angle: Destination array of vector angles.
-It has the same size and same type as  ``x`` .
+    :param angle: output array of vector angles; it has the same size and same type as  ``x`` .

-    :param angleInDegrees: When it is true, the function computes the angle in degrees.
-Otherwise, they are measured in radians.
+    :param angleInDegrees: when true, the function calculates the angle in degrees, otherwise, they are measured in radians.

-The function ``phase`` computes the rotation angle of each 2D vector that is formed from the corresponding elements of ``x`` and ``y`` :
+The function ``phase`` calculates the rotation angle of each 2D vector that is formed from the corresponding elements of ``x`` and ``y`` :

 .. math::